colinzuo/dddtdd-docs/doc_center/docs/opensource-projects/ue4/100100-study/Engine/GameFramework/README.md

 	FVector K2_GetActorLocation() const;

 	/**
+	 * Move the Actor to the specified location.
+	 * @param NewLocation	The new location to move the Actor to.
+	 * @param bSweep		Whether we sweep to the destination location, triggering overlaps along the way and stopping short of the target if blocked by something.
+	 *						Only the root component is swept and checked for blocking collision, child components move without sweeping.
+If collision is off, this has no effect.
+	 * @param bTeleport		Whether we teleport the physics state (if physics collision is enabled for this object).
+	 *						If true, physics velocity for this object is unchanged (so ragdoll parts are not affected by change in location).
+	 *						If false, physics velocity is updated based on the change in position (affecting ragdoll parts).
+	 *						If CCD is on and not teleporting, this will affect objects along the entire swept volume.
+	 * @param SweepHitResult	The hit result from the move if swept.
+	 * @return	Whether the location was successfully set (if not swept), or whether movement occurred at all (if swept).
+	 */
+	UFUNCTION(BlueprintCallable, meta=(DisplayName = "Set Actor Location", ScriptName = "SetActorLocation", Keywords="position"), Category="Transformation")
+	bool K2_SetActorLocation(FVector NewLocation, bool bSweep, FHitResult& SweepHitResult, bool bTeleport);

+	/** Returns rotation of the RootComponent of this Actor. */ UFUNCTION(BlueprintCallable, meta=(DisplayName = "Get Actor Rotation", ScriptName = "GetActorRotation"), Category="Transformation")
+	FRotator K2_GetActorRotation() const;

+	/** Get the forward (X) vector (length 1.0) from this Actor, in world space.  */ UFUNCTION(BlueprintCallable, Category = "Transformation")
+	FVector GetActorForwardVector() const;

+	/** Get the up (Z) vector (length 1.0) from this Actor, in world space.  */ UFUNCTION(BlueprintCallable, Category = "Transformation")
+	FVector GetActorUpVector() const;

+	/** Get the right (Y) vector (length 1.0) from this Actor, in world space.  */ UFUNCTION(BlueprintCallable, Category = "Transformation")
+	FVector GetActorRightVector() const;

+	/**
 	 * Set the Actor's rotation instantly to the specified rotation.
 	 *
 	 * @param	NewRotation	The new rotation for the Actor.